-To date, we have not generated any revenues from MelaFind®.
+To date the Company has not generated any revenues from MelaFind®.

-Cancers of the skin have a higher incidence than all other cancers combined, and the rates are rising dramatically.
-It is estimated that there were over 120,000 new cases of melanoma in 2009, and a similar number of new cases is projected for 2010.
-This has been seen to result in melanoma being the cause of one death every hour of every day of the year in the U.S. Melanoma is responsible for approximately 75% of skin cancer fatalities and is the deadliest of all skin cancers as there is currently no cure for advanced stage melanoma.
-However, early detection of melanoma, can lead to virtually a 100% cure rate.
-Advanced stage melanoma is costly to treat and is responsible for approximately 90% of the total spending on melanoma treatment in the US, costing up to \$170,000 per patient.
-If diagnosed early, however, melanoma is almost always cured by simple resection at a cost of approximately \$1,800 per patient.
+Skin cancer is the most common form of cancer in the United States.
+More than 3.5 million skin cancers in over two million people are diagnosed annually.
+Each year there are more new cases of skin cancer than the combined incidence of cancers of the breast, prostate, lung and colon.
+It is estimated that more than 114,000 new cases of melanoma were diagnosed in the U.S. in 2010 - more than 46,000 non-invasive (in situ) and more than 68,000 invasive, with nearly 8,700 resulting in death - and a similar number of new cases is projected for 2011.
+This has resulted in melanoma being the cause of one death every hour of every day of the year in the U.S. Melanoma is responsible for approximately 75% of skin cancer fatalities and is the deadliest of all skin cancers as there currently is no cure for advanced stage melanoma.
+However, detection of early melanoma, can lead to virtually a 100% cure rate.
+Advanced stage melanoma is costly to treat and is responsible for approximately 90% of the total spending on melanoma treatment in the U.S., costing up to \$160,000 per patient.
+If diagnosed early, however, early melanoma is almost always cured by simple resection at a cost of approximately \$4,500 per patient.
+The cost of treating a Stage IV melanoma is estimated to be more than 22 times the cost of treating a melanoma at the melanoma in situ stage.

-Because early detection is critical to survival, the American Cancer Society recommends that all Americans over the age of 20 undergo complete skin examinations during their periodic health check-ups.
+Because detection of early melanoma is critical to survival, the American Cancer Society recommends that all Americans over the age of 20 undergo complete skin examinations during their periodic health check-ups.
 Individuals with dysplastic nevi, a type of pigmented skin lesion associated with an increased risk of melanoma, warrant more frequent observation.

 Melanomas are mainly diagnosed by dermatologists and/or primary care physicians using visual clinical evaluation.
-Physicians assess pigmented skin lesions using the "ABCDE" criteria, Asymmetry, Border irregularity, Color variation, Diameter greater than 6 mm, and Evolving - change in "ABCD" over time.
-This assessment is subjective and results in missed melanomas, as well as a ratio of benign lesions biopsied to melanomas confirmed that is highly variable, as high as 40 to 1 for dermatologists and as high as 80 to 1 for primary care physicians.
+Physicians assess pigmented skin lesions using the "ABCDEPRU" criteria, Asymmetry, Border irregularity, Color variegation, Diameter greater than 6 mm, Evolving - change in "ABCD" over time, Patients concern, Regression and Ugly duckling.
+This assessment is subjective and results in missed melanomas as well as a highly variable ratio of benign lesions biopsied to melanomas detected.
+This biopsy ratio is as high as 50 to 1 for dermatologists and up to 80 to 1 for primary care physicians.

-MelaFind® is designed to assist in the evaluation of pigmented skin lesions, including atypical moles, that have one or more clinical or historical characteristics of melanoma, before a final decision to biopsy has been rendered.
-MelaFind® acquires and displays multi-spectral (from blue to near infrared) digital images of pigmented skin lesions and uses automated image analysis and statistical pattern recognition to help identify lesions that should be considered for biopsy to rule out melanoma.
+MELA Sciences designed MelaFind® to aid in the evaluation of clinically atypical pigmented skin lesions, when a dermatologist chooses to obtain additional information before making a final decision to biopsy to rule out melanoma.
+MelaFind® acquires and displays multi-spectral (from blue to near infrared) and reconstructed Red Green Blue ("RGB") digital images of pigmented skin lesions.
+It uses automatic image analysis and statistical pattern recognition to help identify lesions to be considered for biopsy to rule out melanoma, the deadliest form of skin cancer.

-To date, MelaFind® has been developed, trained and tested on a proprietary database of over 10,000 skin lesions from over 7,000 patients at over 40 clinics.
-The Company believes this is the largest such database in the US and a substantial barrier to competition.
+To date, MelaFind® has been developed, trained and tested on a proprietary database of over 10,000 skin lesions from more than 7,000 patients at over 40 clinics.
+The Company believes this is the largest such database in the U.S. and a substantial barrier to competition.
 The landmark MelaFind® pivotal trial, the largest prospective clinical study ever conducted in melanoma detection, achieved sensitivity of greater than 95% (95% lower confidence bound) and specificity statistically significantly higher than that of study clinicians.